Dyson V11 Torque Drive vs. Outsize

 How does the Dyson V11 Outsize and Torque Drive clean?

 There isn’t much of a difference between the two in this area.
-Both are primarily designed for cleaning floors but with enough versatility to tackle other areas.
+Both are primarily designed for cleaning floors, but offer sufficient versatility to tackle other areas as well.

-However, I wouldn’t recommend either for cleaning areas above floors because of the top-heaviness.
+However, I wouldn’t recommend either for cleaning areas above floors due to their top-heaviness.

 Both are pretty heavy in their handheld configuration and will be challenging for vertical spaces.